-Timothy M. Murray, age 57, has served as a non-employee Director of the Company since its inception in 1999.
+Timothy M. Murray, age 58, has served as a non-employee Director of the Company since its inception in 1999.
 Mr. Murray is a partner of Chicago Growth Partners (a private equity firm) and is a managing director of several private equity funds related to William Blair Capital Partners (a private equity firm).
 From 1979 to 2004, Mr. Murray was employed at William Blair & Company (an investment banking firm) and was a Principal of that firm from 1984 to 2004.
 Mr. Murray is a director of several privately held corporations.
-The Board of Directors believes the characteristics that qualify Mr.

-Murray for the Board include his financial and investment background, leadership experience and judgment and knowledge of our Company's business.
+The Board of Directors believes the characteristics that qualify Mr. Murray for the Board include his financial and investment background, leadership experience and judgment and knowledge of the Company's business.

-Mark C. Layton, age 50, has served as Chairman of the Board, President and Chief Executive Officer of PFSweb since its inception in 1999.
+Mark C. Layton, age 51, has served as Chairman of the Board and Chief Executive Officer of PFSweb since its inception in 1999.
+Mr. Layton served as President of the Company since its inception in 1999 through September 2010.
 Mr. Layton previously held the following positions with Daisytek International Corporation ("Daisytek"), a leading global distributor of consumable computer supplies and office products and the former parent corporation of the Company: Chairman of the Board from September 1999 to October 2000; President, Chief Executive Officer and Chief Operating Officer from April 1997 to February 2000; Director from 1988 to October 2000; President, Chief Operating Officer and Chief Financial Officer from 1993 to April 1997; Executive Vice President from 1990 to 1993; and Vice President - Operations from 1988 to 1990.
 Prior to joining Daisytek, Mr. Layton served as a management consultant with Arthur Andersen & Co., S.C. for six years through 1988 specializing in wholesale and retail distribution and technology.
-The Board of Directors believes the characteristics that qualify Mr. Layton for the Board include his long-term experience in the business process outsourcing and distribution industry, leadership experience and judgment and extensive knowledge of our Company's business.
+The Board of Directors believes the characteristics that qualify Mr. Layton for the Board include his long-term experience in the business process outsourcing and distribution industry, leadership experience and judgment and extensive knowledge of the Company's business.